Federal & State Financial Aid

 Federal Work Study (FWS)*

 Awarding of Federal Work Study eligibility does not guarantee a job.
-The average number of hours per week is eight and the typical award is $1,972.
+The average number of hours per week is six and the typical award is $1,480.
 Students are only paid for the hours they work.
 Renewal is based on job performance and by maintaining a 2.0 GPA. *Need-based award

 Federal TEACH Grant | up to $4,000

-Students who intend to teach in an elementary or secondary school that serves students from low-income families, AND are majoring in a high-need field of foreign language, mathematics, reading specialist, science or special education, can be considered for a grant up to $4,000 per year.
-It is recommended that students complete introductory courses in education before considering this grant program due to the service obligation requirements.
+Students who intend to teach in a school that serves students from low-income families, AND are majoring in a high-need field of foreign language, mathematics, reading specialist, science or special education, can be considered for a grant up to $4,000 per year.
+It is recommended that students complete introductory courses in education before considering this grant program due to the service obligation requirements; therefore, this program is not available to freshmen.

 Kansas State Scholarship | $100–$1,000*